Profess0ro/div-5-jkpg/README.md

 <img src="pics/readme/nav.png">

 1. Here I´ve put a navigation to all the teams info in a seperated navigation bar.
-These logos won´t change any dimension on any screensize, just create more rows on the screen.
-First I thought that would be a problem on mobile phones, but when I looked at the page in my phone that didn´t disturb anything and was easier to navigate.
-If the logos had been smaller on smaller screens it would have been harder to navigate to all team pages.
 2. Here is a smaller navigation bar to pages outside the teams information.
 3. On the homepage you can decide if you want to visit the page in swedish or english.

-- Almost all links is targeting the iframe, thats a method I´ve learned years ago and doesn´t need to load a whole new url.
-The exceptions is "standings" (opens in a new window/tab) and changing language (opens on top).

 ### Home